wp-plugins/wp-site-migrate/readme.txt

 == Description ==

-The easiest way to migrate your site to WPEngine
+The easiest way to migrate your site to WPEngine.

+This plugin is still in Beta.

 == Changelog ==
 = 1.15 =